soumyajyotigit/soumyajyotigit/README.md

 - 👋 Hi, I’m @soumyajyotigit
-- 👀 I’m interested in everything
+- 👀 I’m interested in C++, Data Structure and OOPS
-- 🌱 I’m currently learning something
+- 🌱 I’m currently learning something New
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on anything new
 - 📫 How to reach me?
 You can tweet me

 <!---